Where's George?: Hits

 A "hit" occurs when a registered bill is re-entered into the database after its initial entry.
 Where's George? does not have specific goals other than tracking currency movements, but many users like to collect interesting patterns of hits, called "bingos".
 One of the most commonly sought after bingos involves getting at least one hit in all 50 states (called "50 State Bingo").
 Another common bingo, called "FRB Bingo", occurs when a user gets hits on bills from all 12 Federal Reserve Banks.

 Most bills do not receive any responses, or hits, but many bills receive two or more hits.
 As of November 2020, the site recorded about 5,000 entries for found bills daily.
 The approximate hit rate is around 11.4%.
 Double- and triple-hitters are common, and bills with 4 or 5 hits are not unheard of.
 Almost daily, a bill receives its 6th hit.
-As of August 2023, the site record is held by a $1 bill with 18 entries.
+As of August 2023, the site record is held by a $1 bill with 17 entries.

 To increase the chance of having a bill reported, users (called "Georgers") may write or stamp text on the bills encouraging bill finders to visit www.wheresgeorge.com and track the bill's travels.
 Bills that are entered into the database, but not marked, are known as "naturals", "stealths", or "ghosts".
-If a bill entry violates the established rules of "natural circulation" (e.g. a user has found the same bill twice, a user has had more than 20 bills wind up with another user, etc.), it is flagged as an "alternate entry".
+If a bill entry violates the established rules of "natural circulation" (e.g. a user has found the same bill twice, a user directly traded a bill with another person who is also a user of the site, a user has had more than 20 bills wind up with another user, etc.), the hit is allowed, but it is marked as an "alternate entry".
 If a user claims a "wild" (A bill found in circulation that has been marked or stamped with wheresgeorge.com as having already been entered on the site.), they are the submitters' "child".